sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 ## Enable HTTP basic access authentication

 You can enforce access control in your web application by enabling HTTP basic access authentication.
-It's a good idea to restrict access to your web application while still testing your marketplace, as it
+It's a good idea to restrict access to your web application while still testing your marketplace: it prevents your site from being indexed in search engines and users from accidentally signing up in a marketplace still under development.

 FTW exposes two environment variables with which you can set a username and password that limit access to your web application.
 When you deploy